luketurnbull/threejs-castle/README.md

 ## Castle

-- [ ] Way less emissions coming from windows in Blender, looks too orange
+- [x] Way less emissions coming from windows in Blender, looks too orange
+- [ ] Less area light, otherwise looking great!
+- [ ] Door that lowers when you click on it

 ## Grass